 It has been twenty-nine years today since hope was first seen through my innocent eyes.
 It is the same hope that kept this life story keeping on, holding on.

 But sometimes, it is hard to hope.

 Several times, my heart and faith failed.
 My soul became troubled and weary.
 I have lost more battles than I won.
-I have lost sight of all the interesting thing that life has to offer, and I wondered what is there to hope for.
+I have lost sight of all the interesting things that life has to offer, and I wondered what is there to hope for.

 Regrets of the past marred certain episodes of my story.
 They made my story ugly, not even worthy of playing back.
 But it is the same ugliness that can bring my plot to a happy ending.

-My story isn’t over; I know that I can always turn over a new leaf, and begin writing a brand new story that strives for a life of no regrets.
+My story isn’t over.
+I know that I can always turn over a new leaf, and begin writing a brand new story that strives for a life of no regrets.
 After all, the story of redemption did not end at the calvary.
 Tweet

 Hope breaks through my regrets.
 Hope remains.
 Hope never dies.
 Hope redeems my story.